moward98/ML-page/README.md

 5. Hough Transform the image to create two continuous lines, one for each lane line
 6. Draw the detected lane lines over top of the original image

-The following GIF shows the output of the lane line detection pipeline
+The following GIF shows the output of the lane line detection pipeline:

 ![](Project1.gif)